Financial Help for Cancer Patients: Free Resources to Offset Costs

 Be prepared for out of pocket cancer costs

-Aside from the immediate costs of medical treatment, patients also need to focus on secondary costs and the logistics of their treatment, advises Caitlin Donovan, Director of Outreach & Public Affairs at the Patient Advocate Foundation, a non-profit organization that provides professional case management services to Americans with chronic, life-threatening and debilitating illnesses.
+Aside from the immediate costs of medical treatment, patients also need to focus on secondary costs and the logistics of their treatment, advises Caitlin Donovan, Director of Outreach & Public Affairs at the Patient Advocate Foundation, a non-profit organization that provides professional case management services to Canadians with chronic, life-threatening and debilitating illnesses.

 Stay in your health insurance network